Not only was this World War 2 Militaria Trench Art Model Spitfire one of my favourite finds, it also led to my TV debut!

 Now it was time to enter the bidding room!
 The Floor manager explained to me what I should expect when I enter the room.
 He said there would be a long table at the far end where five antiques dealers would be sat ready to bid against each other for my item.
 There would also be camera operators, producers and runners around the outside edge watching proceedings.
 He explained there was a red cross taped to the floor where I should stand.
 He would count me down (3,2,1) and I would be on camera as soon as I stepped through the door.

-So, 3...2...1... the Floor Manager counted me down and with real enthusiasm and gusto, I burst into the Bidding Room!
-The door flung wide open and smashed into a pile of crates that were stacked behind the door!
+So, 3...2...1... the Floor Manager counted me down and with real gusto, I burst into the Bidding Room!
+The door flung open and smashed into a pile of crates that were stacked behind the door!
 The crates rolled everywhere, while I stood in the centre of the room contemplating my life choices!
 Should I carry on as if nothing had happened...?
 Or should I leave the room and run to the train station..!?
 I chose to do a slow moonwalk backwards out of the room and start again.
-Unfortunately, by this point the Floor Manager had disappeared, there was no count down and the exact same scenario happened another three times, albeit slightly less destructive each time.
-Until, finally, I managed a gentle creep into the room, holding my model spitfire, which, remember, was now in two pieces!
+Finally, I managed a gentle creep into the room, holding my model spitfire, which, remember, was now in two pieces!

 I placed the model on the table in front of the dealers and stepped back in search of the red cross taped to the floor.
 To begin with, the dealers seemed unsure what my item was or what it was made of.
 They passed it between themselves, the body went one way and the wings went the other!
 I gave them some details and interest seemed to perk up a little.
 Bidding, however, started slowly.
 It became clear there was only one dealer with any real interest in my item and that was Adi Higham.

-Bidding got up to £60, at which point Adi asked me if we had a deal?
+Bidding was low, at which point Adi asked me if we had a deal?
 I said "not a chance!"
 I liked the item too much and deep down, I wouldn't have minded if the item didn't sell.
 But Adi wasn't finished there.
-He offered £90, which I rejected.
-He then offered £100, which I rejected again.
-I said that an offer of £150 would secure the item, which Adi rejected.
-Adi then offered £120, with the promise that it would be re-homed to an air base which was used during World War 2.
+He offered more, which I again rejected.
+I told him what I was looking for, so he increased his offer, with the added incentive that it would be re-homed to an air base which was used during World War 2.
 With that, I accepted the offer and in a way, it felt like the plane was going back to where it belonged.

 Thankfully, watching the show on TV, they had edited out any awful bits, including the plane being broken.
 They must have re-filmed the item carefully being passed around and held together by the dealers.
 You can see, just for a split second, the wings come away from the body as it is handled by Jane Cave, but overall, they did a cracking job!
 No doubt you'll see me on the bloopers real sometime in the future!
 Overall, it was a fantastic experience, with a group of wonderful crew and experts, and I'm so pleased I did it.